A Ruined Life Ch. 01byMSTarot©

-Once though she caught me looking and after a second gave me a flirty wink.
+Once though she caught me looking and then, after the second time, she gave me a flirty wink.
 She also wore tighter shirts after that.
 I swear to god she did!

-I had been working there for three weeks and had moved from the register to shampoo boy; I still hate that name.
+I had been working there for three weeks and had been moved from the register to shampoo boy.
+I still hate that name.
 That was the day that Sandy and her mom came in.
 I had seen her mom around the dance studio several times.
-She was a retired ballerina who due to injury couldn't dance anymore.
+She was a retired ballerina who, due to injury, couldn't dance anymore.
 She still took a lot of effort to maintain her figure from when she was younger.
 That she was Maria's mother was easy to see.

+She stopped, looking at me in shock.
 "Denis?
-I didn't not know you worked here?"
+I didn't know you worked here?"

-Her mom and the shop owner Mrs. Gutterman, got into a conversation before she could ask me anything else.
+Her mom and the shop owner, Mrs. Gutterman, fell into a conversation before she could ask me anything else.